Naproxen use while Breastfeeding

 Effects in Breastfed Infants

-Naproxen possibly caused prolonged bleeding time, thrombocytopenia and acute anemia in one 7-day-old infant in a mother also taking bacampicillin.
+Naproxen possibly caused prolonged bleeding time, thrombocytopenia and acute anemia in one 7-day-old infant of a mother also taking bacampicillin.

-In one telephone follow-up study of 20 infants exposed to naproxen during breastfeeding, 2 mothers reported drowsiness and 1 reported vomiting in their infants.
+In one telephone follow-up study of 20 infants (ages not stated) exposed to naproxen during breastfeeding, 2 mothers reported drowsiness and 1 reported vomiting in their infants.
 None of the reactions required medical attention.

 A randomized study compared naproxen and tramadol for post-cesarean section pain.
 Patients received the drugs either on a fixed schedule or as needed.
 No difference in breastfeeding rates were seen among the groups.